The California Child Abuse Central Index (CACI)

-Orange County CACI Defense at the Law Office of Lauren K. Johnson
+Orange County CACI Defense at the Johnson Criminal Law Group

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for child abuse and neglect charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for child abuse and neglect charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
 We can be reached by phone at 949-622-5522 or you can send us a message online today.